 Acorns vs high-interest savings account – which is better for your money?

 Firstly, I am not a financial advisor.
-This post will outline a test I did with my own money and the results of my Acorns vs high-interest savings accounts experiment, along with some tips to help you decide which is the best option for you.
+This post will outline a test I did with my own money and the results of my Acorns (now called Raiz) vs high-interest savings accounts experiment, along with some tips to help you decide which is the best option for you.
 Always get professional financial advice to ensure you are doing what is best for you money when it comes to investments though.
 Disclosure, we use affiliate links on our site for products and services we personally use to help run the site.
 Find the full disclosure here.

 What is Acorns?
 What is a high-interest savings account?